KD-96/irondequoit-garden-walks-v2/README.md

    git clone https://github.com/KD-96/irondequoit-garden-walks-v2.git
 2. Change into the project directory and serve the files:
    - Python 3: python3 -m http.server 8000
-   - Or use a static server: npx serve .
+   - Or use a static server: npx serve.
 3. Open http://localhost:8000 in your browser.

 Option B — Node (if a package.json and dev server are added)